-“Spousal Maintenance” after a divorce in Arizona is not designed to be punitive in nature.
+“Spousal Maintenance”, or Alimony as commonly known, following after a divorce in Arizona is not designed to be punitive in nature.
 Its overall purpose is to assist a spouse in maintaining the standard of living enjoyed during the marriage, and to assist in the transition from living together as a unit to being two independent people.
 Numerous factors are considered under Arizona law in determining if Spousal Maintenance should be awarded to either spouse.

 The following is a partial list of reasons for awarding Spousal Maintenance:

 - The ability of the spouse seeking Maintenance to independently meet their needs (either through separate property or other factors)

 - Inability to support oneself through employment